Support Climate Advocacy – Join a Committee!

 Marketing & Engagement

-This committee is tasked with expanding community awareness about CMCL through events, social media, newsletters, and other strategies aimed at building our coalition.
-We need volunteers who have a variety of skill sets such as writing, editing, marketing, graphic design, website work, event planning, and social media strategy.
+This committee is tasked with expanding community awareness about CMCL through events, social media, newsletters, and other strategies.
 This committee also communicates with our organizational members to promote their events and get them involved in overall coalition work.
+In 2026, committee members are focusing on youth engagement and expanding the coalition.